+Name:

-Name: DM 1T class:
+DMT class:

-these subjects should be from those you studied in n S3.
-Please use th ust choose 7 subjects for next yea e table below to firstly note the so h to continue with for next year.
+New S4 students are required to follow a full timetable, therefore must choose 7 subjects for next year.
+All of these subjects should be from those you studied in S3.
+Please use the table below to firstly note the subjects you currently take, then make a note to the right, those subjects you wish to continue with for next year.

-English and Maths are co mpulsory; therefore, thes se have been copie ed across for you.
+English and Maths are compulsory; therefore, these have been copied across for you.

-Once you have decided o level of study.
-You are als nendations from your teachers, in bottom. cluding the
+Once you have decided on your other choices, please gather recommendations from your teachers, including the level of study.
+You are also required to make 2 reserve choices at the bottom.

-S3 Subjects S4 Subjects I want to continue with Recommended level of study Teacher's signature
+S4 Subjects I want to continue with Recommended level of study Teacher's signature English Maths continue with English continue with level of study English

-English English

-Maths Maths

-Reserve Choice 1
+Reserve Choice 1 Reserve Choice 2

-Reserve Choice 2 We would like you to disc cuss these options at hom e, and then sign b elow to confirm.
+We would like you to discuss these options at home, and then sign below to confirm.

 Student Signature:

 Parent Signature: